Interrogation of a projection-defined CLA neuronal subpopulation.

 Dual-color optogenetics reveals integration among CLA neurons.

 (A) Schematic of injection and patching strategy in the CLA.
 (B) Confocal images of AAV-Chrimson-tdTomato and AAV-Chronos-GFP expression in cortical axons in the CLA.
 Scale bars = 500 μm, 100 μm.
 (C) Example traces of different response outcomes for CLA neurons after sequential cortical axon photostimulation.
-From top to bottom: integrating responses indicated a neuron was responsive to both input cortices, Chrimson-responsive indicated a neuron responsive to only one cortex while Chronos-responsive indicated a neuron responsive to the other cortex.
+From top to bottom: integrating responses indicated that a neuron was responsive to both input cortices, Chrimson-responsive indicated a neuron responsive to only one cortex while Chronos-responsive indicated a neuron responsive to the other cortex.
 Finally, no response indicated no detectable synaptic connection.
 (D) Dual-color optogenetics response and CTB proportions for cortices examined in Fig. 3 using the strategy in C. (E) Expected vs. measured response probabilities for neurons in each dual-color optogenetics combination.
 All cortical combinations displayed a slightly higher response probability than expected by chance.
 (F) River plot displaying the proportion of neurons projected to by each cortical area, categorized by cell type.
 (G) Proportion of integrating cells within each electrophysiological cell type.

 In vitro measurements of CLA afferents in cortex uncover layer specificity.